acedev1/SugarRecord/README.md

 ## Installation

 _The infrastructure and best practices for distributing Swift libraries is currently being developed by the developer community during this beta period of the language and Xcode.
-In the meantime, you can simply add SugarRecord as a git submodule, and drag the `SugarRecord` folder into your Xcode project._
+In the meantime, you can simply add SugarRecord as a git submodule, and drag the `SugarRecord.swift` file into your Xcode project._

 ---

 ## How to use SugarRecord
+### Library useful methods

+In this main class you'll finde usefull static methods linke the following ones:

+- **cleanUp():** Cleans the stack and notifies it using KVO and notification key `srKVOCleanedUpNotification`
+- **cleanUpStack():** Cleans the stack
+- **currentStack():** Returns a String with the current stack information
+- **currentVersion():** Return the current SugarRecord version as a String
+- **defaultDatabaseName():** Returns the default database name that will be used unless you pass your own one in the initialization.

 ### Initialize SugarRecord

 To start working with SugarRecord the first thing you have to do is to initialize the entire stack (persistent store, persistent store coordinator, and contexts stack).
 The simplest way to do it is through the call: